tapesh02/timepass/README.md

 ## Description

-Deep dive into the world of entertainment by exploring moviehunt app.
+Deep dive into the world of entertainment by exploring timepass app.
 You can watch any movie trailer tv show trailer, see whats trending this week and filter based on your needs.

 ## New feature coming soon